Antonio-C5/Visualisation-of-LCA-results/README.md

 # Visualisation of LCA results

 ## What the Project does
-This repository includes projects on the visualisation of Life Cycle Assessment (LCA) results in R using the package ggplot2.
+This repository includes projects on the visualisation of Life Cycle Assessment (LCA) results in R (Posit team, 2023) using the package ggplot2 (Wickham, 2016).

 ## Why the Project is Useful
 Professional software for LCA typically display results by means of tables and figures: for instance, openLCA offers a variety of chart types (e.g., bar charts, spider charts) at the Project level.